tokaa1/anywhere/README.md

 # anywhere
-Use LLMs from anywhere via an overlay.
+Using LLMs from anywhere via an overlay.

-currently only supporting ollama
+mostly POC, currently only supporting ollama
 ![Screenshot](screenshot.png)

 ## ✨ Features